Below are instructional resources made available from affiliated faculty and students of the Canadian Studies Center.

 June 2010 – “Northern Sovereignty and Political Geography in North America,” presented by Donat Savoie on behalf of Jean-Francois Arteau, Legal Counsel and Executive Assistant to the President of Makivik Corporation, on June 14, 2010 at the conference of the same title in Washingotn, DC.

-June 2010 – Video from Marine Conservation in the Pacific Northwest: Whales, Salmon, and Sound, presented by Rob Williams, 2009-2010 Canada-US Visiting Fulbright Research Chair as part of the Global Focus lecture series [No Longer Exists] on March 3, 2010.
+June 2010 – Video from Marine Conservation in the Pacific Northwest: Whales, Salmon, and Sound, presented by Rob Williams, 2009-2010 Canada-US Visiting Fulbright Research Chair.

 May 2010 – K-12 National Directory on Canada (Preliminary Report)